RichardSCS/CVNPlusOne/README.md

   PRIMARY KEY (`id`)
 )

+## Integration Tests
+We tested the integration of the service with the MySQL database via the tests in the ApptDatabaseUnitTests class.

 ## Style Checking Report
 The cpplint tool was used to check the style of the code.
 ![Screenshot of a checkstyle with no errors](reports/cpplint_10_18.PNG)